Business Register (BR)

 Survey Frame Assessment Tool - this provides survey programs a vehicle with which to review structural, operational or stratification changes on businesses within their universe prior to sample selection.

-The Quality Assurance Survey - is a monthly survey designed to measure the accuracy of the industrial classification coding of BR units as well as the death rate.
-Error rates and death rates are produced at the industrial sector level based on the survey.
+The Quality Assurance Survey - is a monthly survey designed to measure the accuracy of the industrial classification coding of BR units.
+Error rates are produced at the industrial sector level based on the survey.
 The classification and business status are then updated accordingly on the BR.
 Please refer to Quality Assurance Survey questions provided in the link below.

 The estimation process is fairly simple.
 It is a simple count of the number of establishments or a sum of the revenues or a sum of the employment of those establishments that fall in each category of interest.
 Those categories are formed by the various crossings of employment size ranges, industrial classification and geographical area.
 Here is more information on how each of them is defined.

-The employment size ranges: The number of employees for each enterprise is obtained through direct contact for complex enterprises and from administrative sources (PD7) for simple enterprises.
+The employment size ranges: The number of employees for each enterprise is obtained through direct contact for complex enterprises and from administrative sources (PD7, T4) for simple enterprises.

 The industrial classification code: Establishments are coded based on the concept of major business activity in a manner consistent with the approach outlined by the North American Industry Classification System (NAICS).
 For newly created businesses, the primary industrial coding is initially processed using automated coding software.
-This software evaluates the activity description indicated by the business and assigns the appropriate industry classification coding (about 50% of new business records).
-Activity descriptions lacking precision are subjected to a manual coding process (about 50% of new business records) with a priority given to larger businesses in terms of size (revenue and number of employees).
+This software evaluates the activity description indicated by the business and assigns the appropriate industry classification coding (about 40% of new business records.
 Subsequent to this initial classification process, the industry code may be further updated if: a) the Business Register is notified of a change of activity as a result of a survey contact; b) a subsequent update from the CRA administrative source mentions a change in the business activities; or c) a business profile is conducted by the Business Register.

 The geography: The spatial coding of establishments is based on the Standard Geographical Classification (SGC) maintained by Statistics Canada.
 The link between a specific business and its geographical code is made using the postal code.
 Where a single postal code crosses different SGC geographical units, the Business Register assigns all the establishments claiming the same postal code to a single geographical unit, which in general, is the major geographic unit in the surrounding area.